julio-cfa/julio-cfa.github.io/_writeups/sharp.md

 Nmap done: 1 IP address (1 host up) scanned in 104.59 seconds
 ```

-<p>Since SMB ports are open, we can try listing the shares and checking if we can read any of them without having valid credentials.</p>
+Since SMB ports are open, we can try listing the shares and checking if we can read any of them without having valid credentials.

 ```bash
 smbclient -L \\\\10.10.10.219\\